mmoya26/dollarguard/README.md

 - Update expenses table with new category if the new category already existed.
 It should include the new color

 - Add filtering by category for the expenses table

-##  Todo: Expense Form (not high priority)

-- Fix rounding issue with budget left card (and problably the rest of the cards)

 ##  Design/create todos